lukemcgregor/blog/personal/_posts/2018-06-23-my-beliefs-series.md

 I don't intend this blog to be about convincing you, rather of giving you an insight into me.

 - [Beauty in the works of Gods hands]({{site.baseurl}}/2018/beauty-in-the-works-of-Gods-hands/)
-- Free will allowing me to exist as an entity
+- Free will allows me to exist
 - Loss and pain
 - The offer of a relationship with my creator
 - Beyond mortality